RobotsMali-AI/jeli-asr/README.md

 # Jeli ASR & Dataset

+## CRITICAL INFORMATION
+**This dataset is considered to be significantly flawed, there is an active effort to make it useful for research purposes.
+The dataset is going through major revision work and therefore is not static.
+We suggest to contact the authors prior to using the data for any research related activities.** Review [Adjustments](./adjustments.md) to track the status of the revision work.

 ## What is Jeli-ASR
-This is a multidimentional open-source package consisting of a dataset & an ASR model.
+This is a multidimentional open-source package consisting of a dataset and an ASR model.
 The dataset consists of the transcriptions of 30 hours of griots stories and narrations, and their translations.
 The corresponding [audio](https://zenodo.org/record/7296317) is hosted on zenodo.
 The ASR model development is actively ongoing, please take a look [asr](./asr/).

 ## Dataset
 The Griots corpus is a speech corpus containing both audio and its accompanying transcribed text.
 You can find the intent, the approaches, a detailed look, and a thorough explanation of the dataset on the [Data-Card](https://docs.google.com/document/d/17cBQo7yisZuRpLP9gFul4pvQiARgrDwPLDNE980zxx4/edit?usp=sharing).
 It is about 28k utterances & clips (couting).
 There are two sub-speech dataset.
 Griots Narrations and Street Interviews.